Michael21107/intellibeams-new-readme/README.md

     - Activates automatically when the vehicle speed exceeds 60 MPH, simulating a high-speed emergency stop.
   - <b>Dynamic Brake Lights:</b>
     - Brake lights are now automatically triggered when the vehicle comes to a complete stop, enhancing realism by reflecting the vehicle's deceleration state.
-  - Emergency Braking Speed, Dynamic Brake Lights, are specified in the ini file.
+  - Emergency Braking Speed, Dynamic Brake Lights, are specified in the INI file.
 ___
 # ⚡️ Performance Advisory